 The Serpentine Loop in Kawartha Highlands Provincial Park

 Described as a “lovely and challenging route through the moderately remote northeast corner”, the Serpentine Loop in Kawartha Highlands Provincial Park is approximately 21 kilometres in length.
 I was lucky enough to be able to experience this portage with my friends, Kim from Walkaboot Travel, Ryan from Out With Ryan, Chris from TravelingMitch and my steady stern, Kevin from The Wandering Wagars.
 We were lead by the ever so patient, kind and knowledgeable guides, Noah and Andrew from The Land Canadian Adventures.
 I’m not sure if they knew what they were getting themselves into with us.
-I will write all about how to survive a camping portage with your friends next!
-Too many inside jokes to cover here.

 The Land Canadian Adventures is a family run business with an energetic group of outdoor enthusiasts led by Bretton and Briagh.
 You can be a novice paddler and someone from their crew will guide you with expertise, confidence and a huge zest for the outdoors.

 Never camped before or do not have the right gear?
 No fear!
 The Land Canadian Adventures supplies you with sleeping bags and tents all nicely done up in dry bags that you can throw over your shoulder like a backpack for those portages.

 Can you cook in the wild?
 You sure can!
 Their guides have the gear and knowledge and tasty menu to get you through!